MounikaMethuku95/shell-scripting/README.md

-# practive devsecops with aws
+# practice devsecops with aws